Maxine Levesque, PhD

 I developed methods for leveraging off-the-shelf generative language models (gen-LMs) to produce rich annotations estimating different facets of the internal mental state of individuals over time from naturalistic text.
 In particular, this project leverages large datasets of users’ interactions with mental health–related communities on social media.

-While diagnosis, clinical decision-making, and psychotherapeutic management based on artificial agents faces a number of technical and ethical challenges, treating LMs as queryable repositories of weak but rich language understanding helps reframe their clinical utility toward information extraction, helping humans digest impossible volumes of information to aid, nut supplant, informed decision-making.
+While diagnosis, clinical decision-making, and psychotherapeutic management based on artificial agents faces a number of technical and ethical challenges, treating LMs as queryable repositories of weak but rich language understanding helps reframe their clinical utility toward information extraction, helping humans digest impossible volumes of information to aid, not supplant, informed decision-making.

 In preparation.